nlpub/russe-wsi-kit/README.md

 Thus, the successful submissions will group all contexts referring to the same word sense (by assigning the same ```predict_sense_id```).
 To achieve this goal, you can you models which induce sense inventory from a large corpus of all words in the corpus, e.g. Adagram or try to cluster directly the contexts of one word, e.g. using the k-Means algorithm.
 Besides, you can use an existing sense inventory from a dictionary, e.g. RuWordNet, to build your modes (which again do not match exactly the gold dataset, but this is not a problem).
 Below we provide more details on differences between two tracks.

 During the training phase of the shared task, you are supposed to develop your models, testing them on the available datasets.
-You will be supposed to apply the developed models on the test data, once they will be made available.
+You will be supposed to apply the developed models to the test data, once they will be made available.

 Knowledge-free and knowledge-rich tracks
 ----------------------------------------